DendrouLab/panpipes-tutorials/docs/filtering_data/filtering_data_with_panpipes.md

 If you have run the previous step, [Ingesting data with panpipes](../ingesting_data/Ingesting_data_with_panpipes.md) you will have a `*.unfilt.h5mu` object that you want to apply filtering on.

-Alternatively, you may also have a custom `.h5mu` dataset that you didn't generate with the `panpipes qc_mm` workflow, but you can use `panpipes preprocess` workflow to filter the cells according to your own qc criteria.
+Alternatively, you may also have a custom `.h5mu` dataset that you didn't generate with the `panpipes ingest` workflow, but you can use `panpipes preprocess` workflow to filter the cells according to your own qc criteria.

 **NOTE**: it's important that the `.h5mu` object is linked (or renamed) in this directory with a `sampleprefix_unfilt` structure, cause the pipeline will look for this string to start from.